egc112/OpenWRT-egc-add-on/notes/readme.md

 Although wireGuard is basically a peer to peer setup, different settings are necessary to let it work as a server to which you can connect to your home from outside and setup as a client to connect to a server e.g. to a commercial VPN provider.
 So for sake of simplicity there are two guides, one for setup a WireGuard server and one for setup a WireGuard client.

-The WireGvuard server setup guide also has a paragraph about a site-to-site setup connecting two routers.
+The WireGuard server setup guide also has a paragraph about a site-to-site setup connecting two routers.

 The files are in PDF format.